Oita Broadcasting System: History

 In the early 1960s, Oita Broadcasting opened broadcast stations in Saeki, Tsukumi, Takeda and other places, and extended the daily TV broadcast time.
 According to Oita Prefecture's first ratings survey in 1960, Oita Broadcasting achieved a 70% share in prime time, gaining an overwhelming ratings advantage over NHK.
 However, while TV advertising revenue increased rapidly, Oita Broadcasting's broadcasting revenue declined.
-In 1966, Oita Broadcasting fully broadcast the 21st National Sports Games.
+In 1966, Oita Broadcasting fully broadcast the 21st National Sports Festival.
 Starting from the next year, Oita Broadcasting and other JNN franchise stations in Kyushu jointly produced the documentary program "Kyushu Rediscovered".
 This tradition of jointly producing documentaries by JNN franchise stations in the Kyushu region continues to this day.
 In 1965, Oita Broadcasting built an employee union hall in the headquarters.
 Two years later, the headquarters was expanded and improved. working environment.

 In October 1966, Oita Broadcasting began broadcasting color TV programs.
 In 1969, Oita Broadcasting's new building was completed, equipped with Studio A with an area of 270 square meters, which greatly improved Oita Broadcasting's TV program production environment.
 The next year, Oita Broadcasting Television achieved uninterrupted broadcasting of TV programs throughout the day, and 100% of prime time programs were in color.
 In 1970, with the launch of Television Oita System (TOS), Oita Broadcasting entered the era of competition.
 In response, Oita Broadcasting began to enter the housing and other industries to develop income other than advertising.
 In 1972, Oita Broadcasting went to Brazil to shoot a documentary, which was Oita Broadcasting's first overseas filming.
-Oita Broadcasting began to implement the two-day weekly system in 1976, and was the first broadcasting company in Oita Prefecture to implement the two-day weekly system.
+Oita Broadcasting began to implement the two-day weekend system in 1976, and was the first broadcasting company in Oita Prefecture to implement the system.
 In 1977, Oita Broadcasting introduced the Electronic News Gathering (ENG) system, which made news gathering editors The efficiency is greatly improved.

 In 1989, Oita Broadcasting introduced satellite news broadcasting (SNG system), and began broadcasting stereo TV programs in July of the same year.
 Oita Broadcasting built a reporting center building from 1990 to 1991, and built a new news studio with an area of about 100 square meters.
 Oita Broadcasting continued to strengthen its internationalization in the 1990s and signed a sister station agreement with the American TV station KHOU in 1992.
 However, in the early 1990s, due to the impact of the launch of Oita Asahi Broadcasting (OAB), the third private TV station in Oita Prefecture, Oita Broadcasting's ratings dropped significantly.
 In 1996, Oita Broadcasting opened its official website.

 In order to adapt to the equipment needs of the digital TV era, Oita Broadcasting decided to build a new headquarters building on the current site of the headquarters in 2000, and construction started in 2003 In March 2008, Oita Broadcasting's new headquarters was completed.
 The total floor area is 3,212.4 square meters.
 On December 1, 2006, Oita Broadcasting began broadcasting digital TV signals, and stopped broadcasting analog TV on July 24, 2011.